 Ready to take the leap into the wonderful world of LinkedIn?

-Just as TikTok is to dance routines, LinkedIn is a necessity for professionals who want to keep their finger on the pulse in their chosen industry.
+Just as TikTok is to dance routines, LinkedIn management is a necessity for professionals who want to keep their finger on the pulse in their chosen industry.

 The most important thing when utilising LinkedIn to its fullest potential is simply, getting started.
 Even the most followed thought leaders had to start somewhere and to grow your network and connections you need to do the same.